telepresenceio/telepresence/docs/tutorials/kubernetes.md

 $ kubectl delete deployment,service hello-world
 ```

-Telepresence can do much more than this: see the reference section of the documentation, on the left, for details.
+Telepresence can do much more than this: see the reference section of the documentation, on the top-left, for details.